 In your role as a health and fitness professional, you help clients increase awareness in their process of behavioral change.
 As such, devoting a coaching session to exploring a client’s values can go a long way to better understanding the client and also in evoking a client’s own motivation and commitment to change.
 Miller and Rollnick (2013) recommend that coaches complete a values interview with their clients.
 This can include asking open-ended questions ranging from “What do you care most about in life?” to asking clients if they were to write a “mission statement” for their lives, how would they describe their goals and purpose in life?
 One structured way of helping explore a client’s values is through a personal values card sort (see sidebar).

 Portions of this article are adapted from Coaching Behavior Change (American Council on Exercise, 2014).
-Health and fitness professionals interested in learning more about how to incorporate values and visioning in their work may consider earning an ACE Behavior Change Specialty Certification.
+Health and fitness professionals interested in learning more about how to incorporate values and visioning in their work may consider completing ACE’s Behavior Change Specialist curriculum.
 Available for purchase as both an eBook and hard copy, Coaching Behavior Change was created by ACE to help practitioners from a wide range of fields develop the hands-on, practical skills necessary to lead diverse clients and patients to sustainable, healthy change.

 From Values to Vision